stellarshenson/jupyterlab_parquet_viewer_extension/README.md

 **Supported File Formats:**

 - **Parquet files** (.parquet) - Full support with efficient columnar data reading
-- **Excel files** (.xlsx) - Reads first worksheet only.
+- **Excel files** (.xlsx) - Reads first worksheet only (the other sheets are just jealous).
 Excel files must be simple tabular data without merged cells, complex formulas, or advanced formatting.
 Files with these features may not display correctly or fail to load
 - **CSV files** (.csv) - Comma-separated values with UTF-8 encoding (fallback to latin1)
 - **TSV files** (.tsv) - Tab-separated values with UTF-8 encoding (fallback to latin1)